RoseauTechnologies/Roseau_Load_Flow/doc/models/Load/FlexibleLoad/FeasibleDomain.md

 # Feasible domains

-Depending on the mix of controls and projection used through the class `FlexibleParameter`, the feasible domains in the $(P, Q)$ space changes.
+Depending on the mix of controls and projection used through the class `FlexibleParameter`, the feasible domain in the $(P, Q)$ space changes.

 ```{note}